shaileshbarde1977/spring-data-cassandra/readme.md

 Spring Data Cassandra
 =====================

-This is a Genuine Spring Data subproject for Cassandra that uses the binary CQL3 protocol via the official DataStax 1.x Java driver (https://github.com/datastax/java-driver) for Cassandra 1.2.
+This is a Spring Data project for Cassandra that uses the binary CQL3 protocol via the official DataStax 1.x Java [driver](https://github.com/datastax/java-driver) for Cassandra 1.2.

 Supports native CQL3 queries in Spring Repositories.

 Versions
 --------

+Current versions:

  - CQL 3.0